 The contexts are in an upstream-downstream relationship.
 However, the upstream team has no motivation to accommodate the downstream team’s needs (it may be ordered as a service from a larger supplier, for example).
 The downstream team decides to conform to the model of the upstream team, whatever it happens to be.

-The contexts are in an upstream-downstream relationship and the upstream team does not care about the downstream team’s needs.
+The contexts are in an upstream-downstream relationship, and the upstream team does not care about the downstream team’s needs.
 However, instead of conforming to the upstream model, the downstream team decides to create an abstraction layer that protects the downstream context from changes in the upstream context.
-This anticorruption layer lets the downstream teamwork with a domain model that suits their needs the most, while still integrating with the upstream context.
-When the upstream context changes, the anticorruption layer must also change, but the rest of the downstream context can remain unchanged.
-It may be a good idea to combine this strategy with continuous integration where automated tests are used to detect changes in the upstream interface.
+This anti-corruption layer lets the downstream teamwork with a domain model that suits their needs the most while still integrating with the upstream context.
+The anticorruption layer must also change when the upstream context changes, but the rest of the downstream context can remain unchanged.
+It may be a good idea to combine this strategy with continuous integration, where automated tests are used to detect changes in the upstream interface.

-Access to a system is provided by clearly defined services, using a clearly defined protocol.
+Access to a system is provided by clearly defined services using a clearly defined protocol.
 The protocol is open so that anybody who needs to can integrate with the system.
-Web services and micro-services are a good example of this integration pattern.
+Web services and micro-services are good examples of this integration pattern.
 This pattern is different from the others in that it does not care about the relationship between the contexts and the teams that develop them.
 You may end up combining the open host service pattern with any of the other patterns.

 The key when using this pattern is to keep the protocol simple and stable.
-You most of the systems clients should be able to get what they need from this protocol.
-Create special integration points for the remaining special cases.
+Most of the system's clients should be able to get what they need from this protocol.
+Create special integration points for the remaining exceptional cases.

-This is the integration pattern I personally find it the most difficult to properly explain.
+I find this integration pattern the most difficult to explain adequately.
 The way I look at it, the published language is the closest relative to the open host service and is often used together with that integration pattern.
-A documented language (for example based on XML) is used for the input and output of the system.
+A documented language (for example, based on XML) is used for the input and output of the system.
 There is no need to use a particular library or a particular implementation of a spec as long as you conform to the published language.
-Real world examples of published languages are MathML for representing mathematical formulas and GML for representing geographical features in geographical information systems.
+Real-world examples of published languages are MathML for representing mathematical formulas and GML for representing geographical features in geographical information systems.

 Please note that you do not necessarily need to use web services together with a published language.
 You could also have a setup where a file is dropped into a directory and processed by a batch job that stores the output in another file.

 This integration pattern is special in that it does not perform any integration at all.
-Still, it is an important pattern to keep in the toolbox and may end up saving a lot of money and time.
+Still, it is a critical pattern to keep in the toolbox and may end up saving a lot of money and time.
 When the benefit of the integration between two contexts is no longer worth the effort, it is better to cut the contexts loose from each other and let them evolve independently.
-The reason for this could be that the systems have simply evolved to a point where they are no longer related.
+This could be because the systems have simply evolved to a point where they are no longer related.
 The (few) services provided by the upstream context that the downstream context actually used are re-implemented inside the downstream context.

-I believe strategic domain-driven design was originally meant for larger projects but I think you can benefit from it also in smaller projects - even if you end up not using any other parts of DDD in the project.
+I believe strategic domain-driven design was initially meant for larger projects.
+Still, I think you can benefit from it also in smaller projects - even if you end up not using any other parts of DDD in the project.

 For me personally, the major takeaways from strategic domain-driven design are the following:

 It introduces boundaries.
 Scope creep is a constant factor in all of my hobby projects.
-Eventually, they become more exhaustive than fun to work on or completely unrealistic to finish alone.
+Eventually, they become more exhaustive than fun to work on or entirely unrealistic for finishing alone.
 When working on customer projects, I have to work hard not to cause technical scope creep by overthinking or overengineering things.
 Boundaries - wherever they are - help me to divide the project into smaller parts and focus on the right ones at the right time.

-It helps you to think about the value your system is going to bring and where you should put the most of your efforts to get the biggest value.
-I have personal experience from projects where properly identifying and then concentrating on the core domain would have made a huge difference.
-Unfortunately, I had not yet heard about strategic DDD and both time and money were wasted.
+It helps you think about the value your system will bring and where you should put the most of your efforts to get the biggest value.
+I have personal experience from projects where correctly identifying and then concentrating on the core domain would have made an enormous difference.
+Unfortunately, I had not heard about strategic DDD, and time and money were wasted.

-I also know myself good enough to identify risks with this approach: finding subdomains and bounded contexts for the sake of finding subdomains and bounded contexts.
+I also know myself well enough to identify risks with this approach: finding subdomains and bounded contexts for the sake of finding subdomains and bounded contexts.
 When I learn something new that I like, I very much want to try it out in the real world.
 That may sometimes mean I go looking for things that are not there.
-My suggestion here is to always start with one core domain and one bounded context.
-I do the domain modeling carefully, additional subdomains and bounded contexts will eventually reveal themselves if they exist.
+I suggest always starting with one core domain and one bounded context.
+I do the domain modeling carefully.
+Additional subdomains and bounded contexts will eventually reveal themselves if they exist.

-In the next article in this series, we are going to look at tactical domain-driven design.
+In part two of the series, we are going to look at the tactical domain-driven design.
 You will learn about the building blocks you can use to transform your bounded contexts into implementable designs.
 These building blocks will also aid you in creating the domain model and the ubiquitous language.